 Kaden: Kids are very fast, in terms of attention span, and in terms of what ideas they can pick up.
 With kids, I find myself pulling back on the reins a bit to teach them to notice more details of the skills they need to learn to play music with other people.
 I mostly work with adult hobbyist musicians who are doing music purely for the love of it.
 Much of my work with adult students is the opposite of my experience teaching kids.
-I have to encourage adults to take risks, to be vulnerable. and to teaching kids.
-I have to encourage adults to take risks, to be vulnerable. and to gigantic sound.
-Around the sound of the challenge themselves.
+I have to encourage adults to take risks, to be vulnerable. and to challenge themselves.
 Adults largely benefit from structured information, whereas with kids, you can say "It goes like this," and they say OK and play it.